waltertan12/divify/README.md

 # Divify
-Reconstructs images into a bunch of litle divs.
+Turn images into a bunch of little divs